deepgram-devs/GPT5-Agent/README.md

 - Ensure the progress multiplier is configured correctly (10x)

 **Code generation failing?**
-- Verify Anthropic API key is valid and has sufficient credits
+- Verify OpenAI API key is valid and has sufficient credits
 - Check console logs for detailed error messages
 - Ensure all dependencies are installed
 - Verify YAML processing is working in the background